lagraham337/SummaryApp/OCR_micros/README.md

 <b>Note:</b> the response is sent as binary.
 So, it may need to be decoded.
 Example: b'Sample Text 1\n'
 <br></br>
 <h4>Troubleshooting server.py</h4>
-If server.py does not appear to be working, first check the <em>port number</em>.
+If server.py is running but appears not to be working, first check the <em>port number</em>.

 <h2>Client_test.py</h2>
 This is the client side code used to test server.py while the client-side server is being built.
 This file should not be used for anything other than testing the communication pipe.